alberlab/IGM-Plus/README.md

 - Logging has been much improved to clearly show number of violations (and the structure displaying the most of those)
 - Initialization of structures has been greatly expanded; selected loci can be initialized in pre-determined locations, and linear interpolation is used to prime the other loci
 - Violations are recorded and printed out even after the initial relaxation step (no actual data here)
-- Remember that a version of [LAMMPS](https://github.com/alberlab/lammpgen) with the required `fixes` is necessary.
+- Remember that a version of the Molecular Dynamics software [LAMMPS](https://github.com/alberlab/lammpgen) with the required `fixes` is necessary.